SakritUser123/emotiontrackerai/readme.md

 PLANNED UPDATES
 ------------------------------------------------------------------------
+* Planning to add an sign in feature to remember people username and store past conversations.
 * Planning to Add Availability for New emotions
 * Also Planning to make changes to UI.
 * Also,being able to provide a song based on the emotion a person is feeling.